phelps-sg/llm-cooperation/jupyter-book/background.md

 Given that the nature of an LLM agent depends on the persona and context introduced in the initial natural-language prompt, a key question is to what extent the level of cooperation elicited from the AI depends on features of the prompt.
-This is the key question investigated in our paper.
+In particular, we are interested in whether large language models are capable of translating concepts such as altruism and selfishness, as expressed in natural language, into corresponding action policies in social dilemmas.
+This question is important, as the ability to operationalise these concepts in a variety of contexts would demonstrate the LLMs are capable of understanding and acting on cooperative norms that underpin human social behavior.
+This is the key research question investigated in our paper.